wadeschulz/cellmaps_ppidownloader_experimental/docs/newrelease.rst

         The above requires one to have accounts on Test PyPI serverand a credential file setup in your home directory.
 See :doc:`pypircfile` for more information.

-Once the above is done verify deploy was successful by browsing to https://testpypi.python.org/pypi/cellmaps_imagedownloader and verifying new release was deployed.
+Once the above is done verify deploy was successful by browsing to https://testpypi.python.org/pypi/cellmaps_ppidownloader and verifying new release was deployed.

 Also test the package by installing it locally by running this:

 .. code-block::

-    pip install -i https://testpypi.python.org/pypi cellmaps_imagedownloader
+    pip install -i https://testpypi.python.org/pypi cellmaps_ppidownloader

 .. note::